MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L07_Implementing_GitHub_Actions_by_using_DevOps_Starter.md

 1. Workflow will follow the **deploy** job execution and finish.

-#### Task 1: Remove the Azure lab resources
+### Exercise 2: Remove the Azure lab resources

-In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.
+In this exercise, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

 1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
 1. List all resource groups created throughout the labs of this module by running the following command:

     ```sh
-    az group list --query "[?starts_with(name,'az400m08l01')].name" --output tsv
+    az group list --query "[?starts_with(name,'rg-az400-eshopeonweb')].name" --output tsv
     ```

 1. Delete all resource groups you created throughout the labs of this module by running the following command:

     ```sh
-    az group list --query "[?starts_with(name,'az400m08l01')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
+    az group list --query "[?starts_with(name,'rg-az400-eshopeonweb')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
     ```

     >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 ## Review

-In this lab, you implemented a GitHub Action workflow that deploys an Azure web app by using DevOps Starter.
+In this lab, you implemented a GitHub Action workflow that deploys an Azure Web App.